30 December 2007

 84 Charing Cross Road (starring Anne Bancroft and Anthony Hopkins)

-It's a twenty-year-old nostalgic film, based on a true story: the correspondence between Frank, clerk working at a bookshop in London (Anthony Hopkins) and Helene, script editor (Anne Bancroft) in New York.
+It's a twenty-year-old nostalgic film, based on a true story: the correspondence between Frank, clerk working at a bookshop in London (Anthony Hopkins) and Helene, a script editor (Anne Bancroft) in New York.
 The story begins in the late 1940s and continues over many years.

 We thought that there were some lovely contrasts between American exuberance and British austerity, although they were done tastefully without exaggeration.
 The common factor between these two very different people is their shared love of good books.